Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 Each department and organization, led by a Data Security Administrator (DSA) or other designee, is responsible for complying with these requirements, including helping their personnel understand the classification of the information that they work with and for providing or referring people to appropriate resources to ensure that information is protected in accordance with this policy.

-Departments and organizations within the university should, as appropriate, take advantage of centralized services available to support the requirements of this policy.
-There are areas where the University benefits from standardization or economies of scale by the deployment of enterprise processes or solutions.
+Departments and organizations within Quantel AI should, as appropriate, take advantage of centralized services available to support the requirements of this policy.
+There are areas where Quantel AI benefits from standardization or economies of scale by the deployment of enterprise processes or solutions.

 * Personal

-Boston University personnel are responsible for complying with all BU policies, including this one, to the best of their understanding and to make reasonable efforts to properly understand.
+Quantel AI personnel are responsible for complying with all policies, including this one, to the best of their understanding and to make reasonable efforts to properly understand.

 ## 26.4 Internal Data
 <table width="95%">